sympower/sympower-actions/README.md

 ### release-for-testing

-`release-for-testing` is meant as default workflow that builds, test, analyses a Java/Kotlin Gradle project and upload schema artefact and Docker image without checking if the branch is main/master or not.
+`release-for-testing` is meant as default workflow that builds, test, analyses a Java/Kotlin Gradle project and upload schema artifact and Docker image without checking if the branch is main/master or not.
 This workflow is meant to be used for manually publishing testing images and schemas.

 This workflow calls following composite actions: